staceyjf/Postcheck-front/README.md

 # Welcome to PostChecker-API-Front

-The front end demo for my PostChecker-API backend in Springboot and/or Flask.
+The frontend demo for my PostChecker-API backend in Flask and/or SpringBoot.

+Currently the frontend is attached to the Flask backend which supports the additional reporting functionality.

 Deployed at: https://www.staceyfanner.com/Postcheck-front/

 Please use the following user details to log in:

 username: admin

 password: admin1234

+_Please note that I am using the free tier of Azure Web app so it can take a while to load_

 <div align="center">
   <img src="./public/postcheckAPI.gif" alt="Homepage">